amelia-online/Codebook-2/README.md

 ```

 is the function defintion for the ```sum!``` function.
 It sums every item on the stack. ```{ + } size!
 1 - times``` uses the ```+``` operator the size of the stack minus one times, where ```size!``` is essentially a macro for the ```STACK_SIZE``` variable which holds the size of the stack.

+## Codebook 3 is under development!

+Codebook Version 3 will have an improved lexer for better error-reporting and nicer-looking syntax; its goal is to feel more like a programming
+language than before.